jharring17/StockExtrapolator/README.md

 # StockExtrapolator
-Program designed to plot and extrapolate trends in stock share prices through time series forecasting.
+Program designed to plot and extrapolate trends in stock share prices through time series forecasting in Python and R.